 Project partners: Austrian Development Agency, Vienna University of Economics and Business, TU Wien, University of Natural Resources and Life Sciences Vienna, University of Vienna, University of Applied Arts Vienna, University of Graz, Mozarteum University Salzburg, numerous companies, ministries and NGOs acting as service learning partners

 Interested to learn more about the Sustainability Challenge?

 Funded by Horizon 2020

-Communities for Sciences (C4S) is a H2020 project, fully starting in September 2020.
-C4S will be implemented in eight European cities (Milan - Italy, Brussels - Belgium, Manresa - Spain, Vienna -Austria, Budapest - Hungary, Sofia - Bulgaria, Lund – Sweden and Berlin - Germany).
+Communities for Sciences (C4S) is a H2020 project, which started in September 2020.
+C4S has been implemented in eight European cities (Milan - Italy, Brussels - Belgium, Manresa - Spain, Vienna -Austria, Budapest - Hungary, Sofia - Bulgaria, Lund – Sweden and Berlin - Germany).
 A local science education HUB led by the local partners of the Consortium will coordinate the activities that will be implemented in each city.
 Each HUB will focus on a specific vulnerable community (immigrants, Roma community and disabled citizens) working with and for children and youth from 0-16 years old and their families.
 C4S will study the relations between science and society by focusing upon vulnerable communities because they often are not visible as active social agents.